halfpastjvne/dotfiles/README.md

 # dotfiles
-Comes with an installer, will automatically download shit
+I'll add an installer.
+Hopefully this will be easy to read.